-Welcome to the UK's most innovative wild bird feeders UK direct from Haith's.
-We stock some of the safest and most innovative bird feeders in the market including Droll Yankee (backed by a Lifetime Guarantee).
+Welcome to the UK's most innovative wild bird feeders, direct from Haith's.
+We stock easy to clean Droll Yankee and Bill Oddie bird feeders (backed by a Lifetime Guarantee).
 A high-quality bird feeder will last longer and will be easier to clean.
-Many of them can be adapted with accessories to improve feeding results and save bird seed from getting wet.
+Our bird feeders can be adapted with accessories, to improve feeding results and save bird seed from getting wet.
 If you have squirrels in your garden, consider a squirrel-resistant bird feeder as you’ll save money in the long run.

-Select a wild bird feeder in total confidence from one of the UK’s largest online ranges, backed with a 100% satisfaction money-back guarantee, customer service you can rely on and real people you can talk to on a complimentary free 'phone.
+Select a wild bird feeder in total confidence from one of the UK’s largest online ranges, backed with a 100% satisfaction money-back guarantee, customer service you can rely on and real people you can talk to on a complimentary free 'phone (0800 298 7054).